Your time is valuable. Use these workplace productivity tips to get more done in your day.

 4. Take Mental Breaks

 When times get tough, stepping away from your desk and giving your brain a break can help you get through a challenging moment.
 Your brain is a muscle, and to develop it requires both exercise and then allowed periods of rest.
-So, when you find yourself against a mental block or stressful times, take a break and let your mind breath.
+So, when you find yourself against a mental block or stressful times, take a break and let your mind breathe.
 Your brain will thank you!

 5. Eat a Healthy Snack